 MY Imagery BECAME MUCH MORE PERSONAL as I BEGAN TO TELL MY STORIES AND THOSE YOU HAD TOLD TO ME.
 THE SENSE OF HOME AND The IDEA THAT WE ARE THE SUM OF OUR MEMORIES is significant IN my WORK.
 I WANT THE VIEWER TO PERSONALLY CONNECT AND THEN RELATE THE STORY TO THEIR OWN MEMORIES SO THAT THE STORY I TOLD BECoMEs THEIR STORY.

 I learned how to make Quilts so you could become a Participant in my art.
 You complete each piece by allowing it to comfort, warm and protect you

 ROOTING MY NARRATIVES IN A TRADITIONAL, TACTILE CRAFT MEDIUM HAS ALLOWED ME TO CREATE A SIMPLER MORE ACCESSIBLE LANGUAGE IN MY WORK

 I CREATE TACTILE OBJECTS OF COMFORT

 I am investigating memories and experiences and how they construct who we are.
-Each piece represents a different person and the experiences they have had.
-When joined together the security blanket represents the collective strength and wisdom of many Hoosiers.
+Each piece of each upcycled piece represents the experience, strength and hope of those who wore the article.
+When joined together the security blanket represents the collective strength and wisdom of many People.
 In recovery you cannot do it on your own.
 You need the experience, strength and hope of those who have traveled the course before you, but really it is like that outside of recovery as well.